Live coverage

 Our Top Picks

-1. 2025 Hyundai Ioniq 5 Limited AWD — The Ioniq 5 is the most complete family-friendly EV in this group, pairing 320 hp with 303 miles of range and a roomy, easy-to-load cabin that makes school runs and weekend trips equally painless.
-Its 8.9/10 rating and solid 8/10 reliability score back up the appeal: this is the sweet spot for families who want futuristic design, quick charging, and real-world usability in one package.
+1. 2025 Hyundai Ioniq 5 Limited AWD — The Ioniq 5 is the most well-rounded family EV in this group, pairing 320 hp with 303 miles of range and an 8.9/10 rating.
+It suits families who want fast charging, a roomy cabin, and a premium-feeling daily driver without paying luxury-brand money.

 How We Ranked Them